Active Image Data Resource Formats

 128+n n-character string data

 This format identifies up to 9 variables to be given a new value, and the value to be given, which may be a literal constant, or else another variable or one of the calculated values like a table lookup or conditional value.
-Variables can be set in the middle of a drag line; no output value results, but the variables can thus have different values at the front and back of the same drag line.
+Variables can be set in the middle of a drag line; no output value results, but the variables being set can thus have different values at the front and back of the same drag line.
+The "Early SetVars" (the second set of number ranges) get called before any other rules, before the Connector Group for a lexical rule activates (if selected there).

 The high half of the first word is the number of variables being set, and the low half is the Item List ID containing popups for possible values.
 Each variable line consists of a word containing the variable list ID and line number (in its high half) of the variable being set, followed by a word for the value to be assigned, encoded similar to table values.